fourMembers/ai_postgraduate_project/README.md

     <img align="center" img width="460" height="300" src="images/motivation_data/md.png">
 </p>

 Medical imaging is a very important tool in diagnosis, and it will be more important in the future without any doubt.
-Our project is focused on apply ML in this kind of data to improve diagnosis.
-In a recent paper from New England journal of Medicine (NEJM), they suggest that neural networks has the potential to revolutionize health.
+Our project is focused on apply machine learning in this kind of data to improve diagnosis.
+In a recent paper from New England journal of Medicine (NEJM), they suggest that neural networks has the potential to revolutionize health in the future.

 <p align="center">
     <img align="center" src="images/motivation_data/NEJM_1.png">